yazhnii/clusterpilot/README.md

 ## Overview

-ClusterPilot is a containerized web application deployed using Docker and Kubernetes.
-The project demonstrates core DevOps concepts including containerization, orchestration, deployment management, and service exposure using Kubernetes.
+ClusterPilot is a containerized web application designed to demonstrate modern deployment and orchestration practices using Docker and Kubernetes.
+The project showcases how applications can be packaged into containers, deployed as Kubernetes workloads, and exposed through Kubernetes services for scalable and reliable execution.

-The application is packaged as a Docker image and deployed on a local Kubernetes cluster using Docker Desktop Kubernetes.
+This project was developed as a hands-on exploration of DevOps fundamentals, including containerization, deployment management, and local Kubernetes environments.

 ---

 ## Features

-- Dockerized application deployment
+- Containerized application using Docker
 - Kubernetes Deployment with multiple replicas
 - Service exposure using NodePort
-- Scalable and container-based architecture
+- Local deployment using Docker Desktop Kubernetes
-- Local Kubernetes deployment using Docker Desktop
+- Scalable architecture through Kubernetes orchestration
-- Simple and reproducible deployment workflow
+- Simplified deployment workflow

 ---

-## Technology Stack
+## Tech Stack

 | Technology | Purpose |
 |------------|---------|